DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 On Countdown, we use $5{,}000$ training steps, learning rate $1\times 10^{-6}$, per-device batch size $4$, generations $8$, replay reuse length $8$, diffusion steps $128$, and temperature $0.2$; again, the DPRM controller settings remain the same.

 Therefore, relative to Progressive DMPO, DPRM-DMPO changes only the reveal-order policy during training and the aligned decoder during testing.

-\paragraph{Paired-bootstrap uncertainty.} Using the protocol of \Cref{app:stats_protocol}, we recompute uncertainty directly from the saved raw success matrices rather than from aggregate pass@$K$ curves. \Cref{tab:dmpo_bootstrap_deltas} reports $95\%$ paired-bootstrap intervals for the two central deltas in this section: the gain from switching from random masking to confidence-aligned progressive masking, and the further gain from switching from confidence to DPRM within the progressive scaffold.
+\paragraph{Paired-bootstrap uncertainty.} Using the protocol of \Cref{app:stats_protocol}, the uncertainty analysis is computed from raw success matrices rather than aggregate pass@$K$ curves. \Cref{tab:dmpo_bootstrap_deltas} reports $95\%$ paired-bootstrap intervals for the two central deltas in this section: the gain from switching from random masking to confidence-aligned progressive masking, and the further gain from switching from confidence to DPRM within the progressive scaffold.
 The bootstrap view sharpens the empirical picture.
 The curriculum effect of Progressive DMPO over random masking is statistically clear on MATH and Countdown, and the DPRM guidance is clearly supported on Countdown.
 On GSM8K and MATH, the DPRM deltas remain positive or near-zero but are not separated from zero at the $95\%$ level in a single-seed comparison, so we describe those gains as suggestive rather than definitive.

-\paragraph{Additional observations on difficulty breakdowns.} The main gains of DPRM-DMPO are concentrated on harder evaluation regimes.
+\paragraph{Difficulty breakdowns.} The main gains of DPRM-DMPO are concentrated on harder evaluation regimes.
 On GSM8K hard questions (level 3), the mean pass@$K$ increases from $74.4$ for Progressive DMPO to $75.3$ for DPRM-DMPO, and the pass@32 endpoint increases from $85.2$ to $88.2$.
 On MATH hard, the mean pass@$K$ increases from $44.3$ to $47.9$; on the OOD subset it increases from $24.0$ to $24.9$, while the pass@32 endpoint rises from $36.6$ to $43.3$.
 On Countdown hard (level 3, five operands), the mean pass@$K$ increases from $29.6$ to $33.4$, and the pass@32 endpoint increases from $47.9$ to $60.0$.

 These patterns suggest that DPRM does not uniformly dominate confidence ranking at every operating point.
 Instead, it changes the exploration profile, yielding better reward-aware coverage on harder, more combinatorial, or more out-of-distribution parts of the state space.